-Coming of age in the mid-1960s, Stamm was an integral part of the artists enclave of SoHo in downtown Manhattan.
+Coming of age in the mid-1960s, Ted Stamm (1944 – 1984) was an integral part of the artists enclave of SoHo in downtown Manhattan.
 Upon graduation from Hofstra University in 1968, Stamm returned to his hometown of New York to continue his investigation of painting and printmaking.
-Between 1968 and 1972, Stamm produced lyrical abstract paintings consisting of poured red, blue and pink paint on canvas.
-In the summer of 1972, inspired by the work of Ad Reinhardt, he introduced grid-like patterns of black markings onto these works, which he referred to as his “Cancel” paintings.
-Black became an important component of Stamm’s work from this point forward, a colour he associated with rebellion, rigor and reduction.
+Often working in different, overlapping series, black was a consistent component of Stamm’s work, as it was a colour associated with rebellion, rigor and reduction.
 Stamm created a rich oeuvre in his short lifetime which became influential for artists coming of age in New York over the past thirty years.